Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Vegetables went up 38%, a combination of weather and tariffs.
 Weather and tariffs, is there maybe a third possibility that's correlated with PPI going up?

 The fact that we just hit the highest stock market ever recorded in the month of August, which is correlated with higher PPI.
-You want to know why we hit the highest stock market?
+Do You want to know why we have the highest stock market?

-care why we did it at this point.
+I don't even care why we did it this point.
 That's why PPI went.

 No, no, you can claim the highest stock market is impressive, but you know what's impressive to me?